ansar010/90DaysOfDevOps/2026/day-01/learning-plan.md

 #### How you will stay consistent every single day?

 Consistency is my commitment to daily progress.
-No matter small it is.
+No matter how small it is.